zammad/zammad-admin-documentation/misc/object-conditions/basics.rst

       X

 Tags *(Scope: Ticket)*
-   .. hint:: Additional tags can be present in the ticket without issues.
+   Additional tags can be present in the ticket without issues.

    .. container:: cfloat-left